 Teen Drivers in Washington DC

-While D.C.’s gridlocked roads may be a nightmare for commuters, they were ranked the safest place in the nation for teens to drive by US News and World Reports in 2010.
-This is mostly due to strict licensing requirements for teens and strong enforcement of traffic safety laws.
+While D.C.'s gridlocked roads may be a nightmare for commuters, they have been commended for teen safety - mostly due to strict licensing requirements for teens and strong enforcement of traffic safety laws.

 Of course, your child's safety is your primary concern, but next in line will be your insurance premiums.
 Prepare for a hike in your premium when you add your teenager to your car insurance policy.
 Ask your insurance agent about discounts.
 Many companies offer discounts for students who maintain at least a B average and teens who take a driver safety course.